Q. David Bowers: Literary career

-Bowers serves as Numismatic Director of Whitman Publishing LLC, where he has produced another group of books including the Bowers Series covering various coin types in detail.
+Bowers has served as Numismatic Director of Whitman Publishing LLC since 2003, where he has produced another group of books including the Bowers Series covering various coin types in detail.

 From 1976-2021, Bowers wrote a column, "The Joys of Collecting", for Coin World in both the magazine's weekly and monthly issues.
 From 2018-2021, Bowers wrote a weekly column called "Bowers On Collecting" for Coin Update News and Mint News Blog.
-The column went into re-runs following his retirement.
+The column went into re-runs following his retirement, and its previous articles are archived on The E-Sylum, an online forum run by the Numismatic Bibliomania Society.

 Bowers also had a column called "Coins and Collectors" in The Numismatist, the monthly magazine of the American Numismatic Association, from 1965-2021.

 Other work

-Bowers' interest in cinema history dates from August 1957, when on a visit to Philadelphia's Pine Street district of antiques shops he purchased a collection of one-sheet Biograph, Vitagraph, and other silent film posters which had been deaccessioned by Harvard University and sold to a dealer in old prints.
+Bowers's interest in cinema history dates from August 1957, when on a visit to Philadelphia's Pine Street district of antiques shops he purchased a collection of one-sheet Biograph, Vitagraph, and other silent film posters which had been deaccessioned by Harvard University and sold to a dealer in old prints.
 Since then he has built an archive of cinema periodicals and publications, including many items formerly the property of George Kleine, Martin Quigley, William Fox, and other notables in the industry.

-By the middle of the 1960s Bowers had assembled a large personal collection of player pianos, orchestrions, and other antique automated musical instruments.
-Some, or perhaps many, of the pieces in his collection were later acquired by the Nethercutt Collection in Sylmar, California.
-Bowers sold his 1912 Wurlitzer Style 32-A Concert PianOrchestra to Jerry Cohen in 1976.

 Business

-Bowers was the Co-Chairman of Stack's, a company that endeavors in rare numismatics auctions.
-It is based in New York City.
+Bowers was the Co-Chairman of Stack's, a company that endeavors in rare numismatics auctions and is now known as Stack's Bowers Galleries.
 During his career, he has catalogued and sold at public auction many of the finest and most valuable and important collections ever assembled.
 They include: